kcbrock/HAPI/README.md

 ## __Welcome to the Hawaiʻi Alien Plant Informatics (HAPI) Project__

 We are a research project at the University of Hawaiʻi-Manoa (Botany Dept.) applying an all species, biodiversity informatics approach to understanding plant invasions and informing their management in Hawaiʻi.
-We're partnering with a wide range of people, from on-the ground control groups, citizen scientists and research organizations, to synthesize the most comprehensize data set ever compiled of Hawaiʻi's alien plants.
-This data set includes information the presence, identity, distribution and invasive traits of alien plants in Hawaii - both cultivated and not.
+We're partnering with a wide range of people, from on-the ground control groups, citizen scientists and research organizations, to synthesize the most comprehensize database ever compiled of Hawaiʻi's alien plants.
+This spatially structured database includes information the status, identity, distribution and invasive traits of alien plants in Hawaiʻi - both cultivated and not.

 ## The HAPI Data Portal